Shelley Craft: Nine Network

 In January 2008, Craft signed with the Nine Network, severing her long links with Seven Network.

 Craft took over from Toni Pearen as host of Australia's Funniest Home Video Show from February 2008.

 She began as co-host on the lifestyle series, Domestic Blitz, alongside Scott Cam from May 2008.

 Later in 2008, Craft did a commercial for National Tree Day, followed by advertisements for Jetstar in late 2009.

 In 2011, Craft again presented alongside Scott Cam, this time in the competition series The Block.
 Craft hosted the Friday night special episodes titled The Block: Unlocked and appeared in numerous regular episodes, presenting challenges to contestants.
 She has since remained on The Block, presenting challenges and serving as a secondary host to Scott Cam.
 Craft gained her real estate agent accreditation (NSW) in 2020.

 In 2013, she presented the 'Showdown' edition of Big Brother Australia.

 In September 2019, Craft was appointed host of Your Domain alongside Chris Kohler.

+Since 2023, Craft has hosted Find My Beach House.
+In 2025, the show was accused by Media Watch of having participants pose as potential buyers of properties they already owned.